tapfortap/Documentation/CreativeGuidelines.md

 Don’t have banners for your app?
 You can create great looking banners with our banner generation system.
 No profanities allowed!
 Note: This is required before being able to add custom banners.

-## Line 1 - One Sentence
+## Theme

+The color theme of the generated banner.
+There are three choices: light, dark and app icon colors.
+Check out all three and choose the one that you think makes your banner look the best.

+## Description

 You have one sentence to convey a strong message on what your app is about.
 Use actionable words if possible like “create ringtones” or “play now”.
 Note: This is limited to **32** characters.

-## Line 2 - App Name
+## App Name

-Let people know the name of your apop, limited to **20** characters.
+Let people know the name of your app.
+Note: This is limited to **20** characters.

 ## App Price

 The price of your app will automatically be placed in the banner for you.

-## Description

-Here you have more room to more accurately describe your app.
-Pitch your app to potential users as quick as possible.
-This will be placed on the pitch page ad unit, and potentially will greatly increase your conversion rate.
-Note: This is limited to **250** characters.

 ## Custom Banners